petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/custom-element-yaml-configuration-reference.md

 ---
 # Custom Element YAML Configuration Reference

-Here is a guide to setting up the definition for a custom element client extension in your `client-extension.yaml` file.
+You can define a custom element client extension with a `client-extension.yaml` file.

 ## Usage Details

-Here is an example `client-extension.yaml` file with a custom element client extension definition:
+This `client-extension.yaml` file defines a custom element client extension:

 ```yaml
 able-custom-element: